Committee on the Use of Human Subjects in Research (CUHSR)

 Introduction and Background

-Investigators with new research protocols that involve in-person contact should include in their application how they are applying the restrictions and all the steps they are taking to mitigate COVID-19 exposure.
-Consideration should be made to at this time to not include populations that may be at more risk of serious consequences of COVID if acquired.
-Considerations should be made to use virtual and digital processes to limit in-person contact when able
+Investigators with new research protocols that involve in-person contact with populations vulnerable to infection should still include in their application how they are applying the restrictions and all the steps they are taking to mitigate COVID-19 or any pathogen exposure.